 - The next day, lay a large piece of baking paper on a bench and flour it generously with tapioca flour.

-- Cut about 1/5th of the dough off and place the remainder back in the fridge in the wrap.
+- Cut 1/2 the dough and place the remainder back in the fridge in the wrap.
 This may not be as important in cool climate kitchens, but it is very important for a summer bake.

 - Use a (floured) rolling pin to press the block down into an even surface before you begin rolling.
 If you’re baking in summer, work quickly.
 I find it helpful to do big strokes – roll fully in one direction and then the other.
-Don’t see-saw back and forth across the dough.
 Use tapioca flour and the fridge as often as necessary to avoid sticky, melted dough.
+If the dough cracks in the middle as you roll (it will) leave it.
+Just cut out cookies without cracks and then you can re-roll the scraps later.

 - Once you’re happy with the thinness, use your circular cutter to cut as many cookies as you can some that piece of dough.
 If the dough has softened and it’s hard to pick the cookies up, place the whole thing on a tray in the fridge for 10 minutes.
 Work on the next piece of dough while it cools.